top of page

 And yet…

 Legal MSOs are not a passing experiment.
 They are the next structural evolution of the profession.
 The opportunity is real.
 So are the risks.
-Those who move quickly and with the right complement of experts at their side, will enter the Winner’s Circle of First Mover Advantage.
-Those who simply move quickly, will become the “Pioneers with arrows in their back and dirt in their face".
+Those who move quickly - but without a comprehensive understanding of the market and a full complement of expertise in their network, will become the “Pioneers with arrows in their back and dirt in their face".
+Those who move quickly with the right expertise will turn first-mover advantage into lasting market dominance.
 And of course, those who wait, will enjoy the kind of moderate gains realized by every Mass Market.
+Respectable - but not multiple.
+History – especially Business History, tends to repeat itself.

 Frederick Shelton is the CEO of Shelton & Steele.
 He advocates and advises for attorneys and law firms on M&A and Legal MSOs.
 He can be reached at fs@sheltonsteele.com